hilalturkaslan/Class_2/README.md

-classification ai is a example study case
+classification is a ai study case